theodore-s-beers/feruca/README.md

 No `unsafe` is used directly in this library: `#![forbid(unsafe_code)]`.
-It relies on the well-vetted [bstr](https://github.com/BurntSushi/bstr) to accept input (in the form of either `&str` or `&[u8]`), to perform UTF-8 validation, and to generate a list of Unicode scalar values, which can then be processed for collation.
-The idea is to be tolerant of input that may not be entirely kosher UTF-8.
+It relies on the well-vetted [bstr](https://github.com/BurntSushi/bstr) to accept input in the form of either `&str` or `&[u8]`, and to handle byte input that may not be entirely kosher UTF-8.
+Some fast paths validate and decode UTF-8 directly, but the fallback path uses `bstr` to generate the Unicode scalar values that can then be processed for collation.

 In describing feruca as a "simple implementation," I have a few things in mind.
 **First**, the performance of the library could perhaps still be improved—at